lgtm-migrator/fbl-plugins-html-to-pdf/docs/README.md

     # [optional] Print background graphics.
     # Default value: false
     printBackground: true

     # [optional] Paper ranges to print, e.g., '1-5, 8, 11-13'.
     # Default value: '' which means print all pages.
     pageRanges: '1-5'

     # [optional] Paper width (string or number).
     width: 640
     # [optional] Paper height (string or number)
     height: 960

     # [optional] Paper margins, defaults to none.
     margin:
       # [optional] Top margin (string or number).
       # Default value: 0
       top: 10

       # [optional] Right margin (string or number).
       # Default value: 0
       right: 10

       # [optional] Bottom margin (string or number).
       # Default value: 0
       bottom: 10

       # [optional] Left margin (string or number).
       # Default value: 0
       left: 10

     # [optional] Give any CSS @page size declared in the page priority over what is
     # declared in width and height or format options.
     # Default value: false which will scale the content to fit the paper size.
     preferCSSPageSize: boolean;
 ```

+**Warning:** headless Chrome browser is started with `--no-sandbox` and `--disable-setuid-sandbox` arguments, meaning sandbox is disabled.
+You should only use PDF rendering with the html content you trust.